 Faculty Teaching Retreat

-The Center for Teaching Excellence is currently making plans for its second Teaching Retreat, to be held June 3-7, 2019 at the Ocean Edge Resort on Cape Cod.
+The Center for Teaching Excellence is now accepting applications for its second Teaching Retreat, to be held June 3-7, 2019 at Ocean Edge Resort on Cape Cod.
 This retreat will build on the successes of last year's inaugural event, providing time and support for faculty members to address student learning challenges in conversation with other instructors and in light of recent developments in learning science and pedagogical practice.
-We'll be distributing more information about this retreat, and a call for applications, by mid-November.

 Retreatants include full-time faculty, either as individuals or in teams of up to three members.
 Each individual or team is asked to anchor their work either in the development of a new course or the revision of an existing course.
 Faculty teams might be instructors from a single department commissioned to re-think the department's core offering(s), or they might be faculty from different departments working together on an interdisciplinary course.

 Interested faculty are encouraged to attend one of the following information sessions to learn more about the retreat and the application process (click on one of the links below to register for a workshop):